zorglub42/zorgbox/README.md

 		./install
 By the end of the install process it will ask you for a brand new password for the user osmc (security reason) and it will reboot.

-At this time UNPLUG THE ETHERNET CABLE
+At this time UNPLUG THE ETHERNET CABLE if you are connected to a LAN with DHC server (entually plug it directly to your PC)

 After reboot you may find a wifi hotspot named "zorgbox", connect it (default pass-phrase is 0123456789)

-Then, with your browser go to http://zorgbox and connect with admin/zorgbox to configure it
+Then, with your browser go to [http://zorgbox](http://zorgbox) (or [http://192.168.200.1](http://192.168.200.1) or an access via WIFI or [http://192.168.100.1](http://192.168.100.1) to connect via ethernet) and login with admin/zorgbox to configure it